biuzrc/ZhengRongcan.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year master's student at Xidian University, and my current research focuses on computer vision.
+I am Rongcan Zheng, a second-year master's student majoring in Computer Technology at Xidian University.

+My primary research interest is in image generation.